-Students interested in majoring in exercise science should consult with an advisor in the Department of Human Performance and Exercise Science or call (330) 941-3654.
+Students interested in majoring in exercise science or pursuing a Master's degree in athletic training should consult with an advisor in the Department of Kinesiology and Sport Science or call (330) 941-3654.

 Finger printing, a criminal background check, and drug testing may be required as a condition for working with a variety of sites used by programs offered in this department.
 Some sites used by programs offered in the department require that a person have no felony convictions and have passed a drug test within the past year.
 Any student unable to meet these site requirements may not be able to complete their degree from the department.
 If you have questions concerning these requirements, please see an advisor in the department.